Whose Rules – Part 2

 More lies.
 “It’s going to be a week before my transfer comes through at my new school, and my mum doesn’t want me hanging around the house all day”.

-People believed what they wanted to, Bernie moved from clothing bins to his own room.
+People believed what they wanted to, Beau moved from clothing bins to his own room.
 That allowed him to start to gather some new clothing, a few basic tools and his small business was launched.
 His shower was shared and pokey, his kitchen was a toaster, but he had a door and a window and no names were exchanged.
-Thirty shillings a week ($3) was cheap, even in those days, and Bernie had a light bulb, hot water and a power plug included.
-There was no wardrobe, but Bernie still found himself waking up under the bed, sobbing, day after day.
+Thirty shillings a week ($3) was cheap, even in those days, and Beau had a light bulb, hot water and a power plug included.
+There was no wardrobe, but Beau still found himself waking up under the bed, sobbing, day after day.

 The door opened outward, because it couldn’t open inwards.
 The room was far too small for an inward swinging door.
 The single bed was 6′ 3″ long and the room was 6’8″ long.
 The bed was 3′ wide and the room was 4′ 8″ wide.
 He had measured the room a dozen times to figure out if something else could fit into the room, it invariably couldn’t.
 The window was a rough 6″ hole that had been smashed in the wall with a piece of glass taped over it.
 The view was limited to the entangled weeds and straggly shrub that were jammed between his window and the old timber fence 3′ away.
 At least he could tell if it was light or dark, so he felt as though he had outgrown The Place forever.